byuweb/style-guide/specs/theme/header.md

 On desktop, the right site is occupied by site-specific actions, user login/logout, and site search.
 On mobile, the right side has a button to trigger a dropdown menu containing site action links, user login/logout, and navigation, and the search field moves below the blue bar.

-{% include mobile-and-desktop.html desktop='images/all-header-options-desktop.png' mobile='images/all-header-options-mobile.png' %}
+{% include mobile-and-desktop.html caption='Header Overview' desktop='images/all-header-options-desktop.png' mobile='images/all-header-options-mobile.png' %}

 ## BYU Logo